koopjs/winnow/README.md

 Can be an epsg code, an ogc wkt or an esri wkt.
 This parameter controls how the geometry will be projected to another coordinate system.

 ### `inputCrs`
 Can be an epsg code, an ogc wkt or an esri wkt.
 This parameter defines the coordinate system of input data.
-Defaults to `4326` for WGS84.
+If the incoming data is a feature collection with the GeoJSON `crs` property defined according to specification, winnow will use it's value if `inputCrs` is undefined.
+If neither is defined, Winnow assumes the input data has coordinate system WGS84.

 ### `toEsri`
 If true, the object returned will be an esri feature collection.